SAC Honors Academy Program

 In 2012, under the supervision of History Professor Dr. Jon Lee the Program was renamed the Honors Academy Program.
 Dr. Lee held that position until 2016.
 Psychology Professor Dehlia Wallis served as coordinator from 2016-2018.
 Professor Wallis and History Professor Dr. Erik Anderson served as co-coordinators from 2018-2019.
 English Professor Laurie Lopez Coleman serves as the current Director of the Program.

 The SAC Honors Academy Program offers college courses in core subjects that every student will need for a bachelor's degree in Texas.
-Dedicated professors and advisors work one-on-one with students and guide them through academic, transfer and career goals.
+Dedicated professors and an embedded advisor work one-on-one with students and guide them through academic, transfer and career goals.
 Honors Academy Program students receive a first-rate college experience during their first two years at a fraction of the cost of a four-year college or university.